kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 skipIntro = false
 ; If set to false, disables the "I have arrived!" message on player spawn. iHaveArrivedOnSpawn = true
-; If set to true, you will not put away / unequip your items when swimming. dontUnequipItemsWhenSwimming = true
+; If set to true, you will not put away / un-equip your items when swimming. dontUnequipItemsWhenSwimming = true
 ; If set to true, items will be re-equipped when you exit water after swimming (if they were ; hidden automatically) reequipItemsAfterSwimming = true
-; This value represents how much the fall damage should be scaled in +/- %.
-This is a modifier ; value.
-; The value 50 would result in 50% increased fall damage.
-The value -50 would result in 50% ; reduced fall damage. fallDamageScalePercent = -15
+; This modifier represents how much fall damage should be scaled in +/- %.
+50 would result in 50% ; increased fall damage, and -50 would result in 50% reduced fall damage. fallDamageScalePercent = -15
 ; Max fall damage.
 Game default is 100 (so with enough health, falls can't kill). maxFallDamage = 100
 ; If set to true, all tutorials will skip from now on.
 You can turn this config off and reset the ; tutorial (in the settings) at any time. skipTutorials = false
-; Disable the encumbered state when you carry too many items (overweight) disableEncumbered = false
+; Disable the encumbered state when you carry too many items (overweight). disableEncumbered = false
-; Allow auto pickup of items when encumbered (overweight) autoPickUpWhenEncumbered = false
+; Allow auto pickup of items when encumbered (overweight). autoPickUpWhenEncumbered = false
-; Shortens the teleport time as much as much as possible disableEightSecondTeleport = false
+; Shortens the teleport time as much as much as possible. disableEightSecondTeleport = false

 [Shields]
-; Change false to true to enable this section, if you set this to false the mode will not be ; accessible. enabled = true
+; Section enabled: true|false
+enabled = true
 ; Increase or decrease the block value on all shields in %. -50 would be 50% less block rating, 50 ; would be 50% more block rating. blockRating = 30

 [Stamina]
-; Change false to true to enable this section.
-This section contains modifiers.
+; Section enabled: true|false
+enabled = true
-; Modifiers are increases and reduction in percent declared by 50, or -50. enabled = true
+; Modifiers are increases and reductions by percent, declared by 50, or -50.
 ; Changes the amount of stamina cost of using the dodge roll by % dodgeStaminaUsage = -30
-; Changes the stamina drain of being overweight by % encumberedStaminaDrain = -30
+; Changes the stamina drain while over-encumbered by % encumberedStaminaDrain = -30
 ; Changes the stamina cost of jumping by % jumpStaminaDrain = -30